Are accountants good at math?

 In the modern, technologically advanced world, the majority of the difficult mathematical operations are carried out by computers.

-Much like virtually every other professional field, accounting has come to rely on computers.
-While they do not need to be computer whizzes, accountants need to be prepared to use basic office software to complete daily tasks and communicate with coworkers, managers and clients.
+Accounting has become increasingly dependent on the use of computers, much like practically every other professional discipline.
+Accountants, despite the fact that they do not need to be computer whizzes, need to be able to use basic office software in order to conduct daily activities and communicate with coworkers, managers, and customers.

 Analysis in Accounting